 I often see him loitering about the vicinity where I lived.
 I wonder why he is homeless and if he had a family.
 I’m sure he has a life story to tell like everyone else.

 There were a few occasions I saw him sitting in the playground nearby writing in a notebook.
 And he just kept on writing and writing.

 Otherwise, he can be seen standing outside a 24-hour convenience store where he would place a plastic container for anyone who is willing to spare him some loose change.
-He seemed to have a kind of dignity and confidence in him that I could not explain, unlike most homeless or beggars I have met.
-I am sure he knows who his regular supporters are.
+He seemed to have a kind of dignity and confidence in him that I could not explain, unlike most homeless persons I have met.
+I am sure he knew who his regular supporters were.
 After all, this is a very small suburb.
 And most long-time residents here respect and accept him for who he is.

 Here is a person who I guess had not eaten a decent meal in at least a few years and I cannot help to think how often we are guilty of overindulgent when it comes to food.